RA341/gouda/readme.md

 Store all your media in a single folder, for eg:
 ```
 /media
- | /downloads
+ | /downloads <-- this where your download client will store files
- | /audiobooks
+ | /audiobooks <-- these are the final destination of your files (more info below)
  | /comics
 ```

+****If you use multiple hard drives, look into https://github.com/trapexit/mergerfs and combine your storage pool.****

+###### Categories

-Gouda will use the category used when downloading the media, for example, if you used 'manga' category, then gouda will create a folder
+Gouda uses category sent when downloading the media, for example, if you used 'manga' category, then gouda will do the following
 ```
 /media
 | /downloads
 | /audiobooks
 | /comics
 | /manga <--- automatically created by gouda if it doesn't exist
- | /author
+ | /author <--- sub folders are also created
   | /name
    | <final file or folder downloaded automatically hardlinked>
 ```

-##### Final mounts
+###### Final mounts

 * config -
-  * You can set this path to any folder you want this will never be used for hardlinking or downloading
+  * You can set this path to any folder you want.
+  * used to store the app database and config.
   * `<your path to config>`:`/appdata/config`

 Assuming you follow the above dir structure, use the following volume mounts

-* media -
-  * Make sure this mount is exactly the same as you mount it in your download client
   * `<path to media folder>`:`/media`
     * For example if your media folder is located at `/home/deep_thought/media` then the mount would look like
       * `/home/deep_thought/media`:`/media`
+  * Transmission or Qbit should also be mounted the same way
+    * `<path to media folder>`:`/media`
-      * And your download client mount would also look like
+    * Using the above example, your download client mount would look like
     * `/home/deep_thought/media`:`/media`

-* Transmission or Qbit should also be mounted the same way
-  * media - `<path to media folder>`:`/media`

 There is also an [example docker compose](./prod-docker-compose.yml) with a download client you can refer to.